 The second prize was won by Kévin Bailly, a young architect at Valode & Pistre who already won the BIM Contest first prize last year with Minh Minh Nguyen.
-Saint-Prix municipality particularly welcomed this project which better meet the architectural and urban expectations of the municipality.
+Saint-Prix municipality particularly welcomed this project which better meets the architectural and urban expectations of the municipality.
 The team was particularly attentive to the municipality’s identity.

 Jury’s comments: The landscaping work is in continuity with his project and the green roofs are used properly.
 The glass roofs and the variety of the slopes, forms and materials make you want to live in this city center characterized by its rich architecture.
 The use of columns is conveying an airy feeling.
-Finally, the particular attention to public areas make you want to meet in this city center which fosters living-together.
+Finally, the particular attention to public areas makes you want to meet in this city center which fosters living-together.

 3rd prize for Saint-BIO(SE) project

 Thomas Teyssaire, Bruno Codron, Dany Ang et Matthieu Brossette from l’Atelier Juno won this 3rd prize.

 Jury’s comments: A valiant effort of centrality in this project which has a lot of character.
 The pedestrian walkways were particularly well taken into consideration.
 The jury evoked the surprise effect of the promontory, the new perspective on each street corner, the pedestrian bridges leading to the project’s emblematic places.
 The attractive idea: the theater’s roof which becomes a boardwalk for the citizens, in the same vein as what was done for the Philharmonie.

 The jury’s members were awarded for their deep analysis of the architectural projects submitted by the candidates.
 They were awarded for taking into account the BIM approach of each team thanks to their analysis of the provided digital models (on eveBIM of CSTB) as well as their precise analysis of the information matrix which was providing a high-level of information about the buildings.